sadroeck/cargo-mirage/README.md

 # cargo-mirage

 NOTE: This is a Work-In-Progress.
 It works as an MVP, but might require some tweaks to run in all environments.
 Many features are still missing.
-A list can be found below.
+A list in order of priority can be found below.

 This is a utility to set up a dedicated [crates.io](https://crates.io) mirror.
 Cargo can be configured to use the newly created mirror by using Cargo's support for [source replacement](https://doc.rust-lang.org/cargo/reference/source-replacement.html).